 Units might change and there may not be time for all the listed screening, what follows is the best case scenario.

-Assignment: create a found footage work by appropriating and remixing audio, text and video material.
+Assignment: create a found footage work by appropriating and remixing audio, text, images, and video material.
 You are not allowed to shoot new footage or use well known sources.
-Duration 1-3min.
+Max duration: 2 min.

 > Formal: use unconventional editing techniques radically transforming the source.